England expects that every man will do his duty: Later uses

 In Lewis Carroll's The Hunting of the Snark, the Bellman says:

 For England Expects – I forbear to proceed.
 Tis a maxim tremendous, but trite.

+The phrase was adapted by James Joyce in his novel Ulysses, as "Ireland expects that every man this day will do his duty".

 In Ogden Nash's collection of poems I'm a Stranger Here Myself (1938) there is a short poem "England Expects".

 During the Second World War, an Admiralty propaganda poster intended to increase industrial production on the home front, carried the slogan; "Britain expects that you too, this day, will do your duty".
-Nelson's flag signal was hoisted by the Royal Navy monitor HMS Erebus at the start of the bombardment for the Normandy landings on 6 June 1944.
+Nelson's flag signal was hoisted by the Royal Navy monitor at the start of the bombardment for the Normandy landings on 6 June 1944.

-It was also referenced by Margaret Thatcher during her crucial speech to the cabinet which finally persuaded them to rally behind her over the divisive issue of the poll tax.
-Further afield, it has been adapted by James Joyce in his novel, Ulysses, such as "Ireland expects that every man this day will do his duty".
+The phrase was referenced by Margaret Thatcher during her crucial speech to the cabinet which finally persuaded them to rally behind her over the divisive issue of the poll tax.

 Today "England expects..." is often adapted for use in the media, especially in relation to the expectations for the victory of English sporting teams.
 Such is the sentence's connotation with sport that a book on the history of the England national football team by James Corbett was entitled England Expects.
-A BBC Scotland television drama also bears its name.
+A BBC Scotland television drama was also titled England Expects.